Lucky Buzz & the superstitious matter of guitar. (song notes & 8/28/98 live recording)

 Let's slip outside the theater of reality for a moment to explore the absurdity of living within it.
 Stick with me here, then we'll get into the musical part of this newsletter.

-In my case, particularly flimsy or physically chipboard, the guitar: begun with a Modesto babysitter who nurtured a few basic chords — dropped off at a Yuba-Sutter YMCA group class of staggered cluster-strumming — teenaged past Sierra Nevada jazzy private sessions that didn’t personally fit — followed into a remote Deep Gap of country-blues — occasionally anchored in Mel Bay — not too young for the Laurel Canyon folks — finger-tipped from Dust in the Wind — reared on familially fabled Kern Co.
-Teles — & later, schooled by peachy recordings of higher-string learning that chimed the remnants together into a crazy quilt, fashioning a sensory thread that seamed ole Chaos & bridged home-schooled refrain into a mutt medley of curious movement.
+Begun with a Modesto babysitter who nurtured a few basic chords — dropped off at a Yuba-Sutter YMCA group class of staggered cluster-strumming — teenaged past Sierra Nevada jazzy private sessions that didn’t personally fit — drifted into a remote Deep Gap — occasionally anchored in Mel Bay — caught by the canyon folks — reared on Kern Tele fables — & later, schooled by peachy recordings of higher-string learning that chimed the remnants together into a crazy quilt sensory thread — from the static refrain of home to a mutt medley of curious inner movement . . .

-Speaking of luck, this post is also about a song called Lucky Buzz from an album entitled Since, released-yet-not by MCA in 1998.
+Speaking of luck, this post is supposed to be about a song called Lucky Buzz from an album entitled Since, released-yet-not by MCA in 1998.

 The lyrics suggest that I was checking-in with myself.
 Thirty-two was the age of my first ciggy & second album.

-Everything was, & still is, a burning guess, a delusional bluff or an outright hallucination some are lucky enough to have lived through.
+Everything was — & still is — a burning guess, a delusional bluff or an outright hallucination some are lucky enough to live through.

 A fine-tuning footnote: Ego's, mentioned in the song, was the name of a bar in the basement of an office building that had lounge chairs with wheels, allowing you to roll around like a bumper car on the dancefloor & spinout to a band playing in the corner until — as the world would also spin — inevitably spitting you out, dizzy with no cash left nor ego intact.

-This live version of Lucky Buzz, recorded for a promotional CD that the record label didn't promote, was performed at Schuba's Tavern 8/28/98 right after the pedal steel player on this track and I had finished our parts on Since but weren't done with ongoing shenanigans — because we were professional about everything we intended to either accomplish or reasonably destroy.
-I remember after this show we aimlessly buzzed around Chicago until stumbling upon breakfast as the sun rose like a fried egg over a great lake of beer.
+This live version of Lucky Buzz, recorded for a promotional CD that the record label didn't promote, was performed at Schuba's Tavern 8/28/98 right after the pedal steel player on this track and I had finished our parts on Since & just kept going.
+Following the show, we aimlessly buzzed around Chicago until stumbling upon breakfast as the sun rose like a fried egg over a great lake of beer.

 Keep reading with a 7-day free trial